Late/Absence Procedures

 Excellent attendance at school is essential to ensure that your child has the best chance of success.
 The Government expectation for attendance is a minimum of 97% and parents have a legal responsibility to ensure that their child attends regularly and on time.
 Anything less than 97% gives cause for concern.

 There is a direct link between good attendance and a child’s achievement.
-It is simple, the more time a child spends at school means the more time they have to access the learning needed for their progression.
+The more time a child spends at school, the more opportunity they have to access the learning.

 If your child is unable to attend school then please follow these procedures: